Subjects Studied in Senior School

 To find out about extra-curricular Drama please click here.

 “I know nothing in the world that has as much power as a word.
 Sometimes I write one, and I look at it, until it begins to shine.”

 Welcome to the English Department.
-We are a highly successful, dedicated and enthusiastic team who strive constantly to ensure excellent achievement at both GCSE and A Level for students of all abilities.
-This is not simply seen in the superb results but in the feedback that students give about staff at the end of their courses:
+We are a highly successful, dedicated and enthusiastic team who strive constantly to ensure excellent achievement at both GCSE and A Level for pupils of all abilities.
+This is not simply seen in the superb results but in the feedback that pupils give about staff at the end of their courses:

 - ‘Very good teachers who are encouraging, supportive and organised’;

 - ‘Teachers who genuinely care’;

 - ‘I have gained tremendous support from this department.
 They have pushed me to levels I didn’t know I was capable of and I’m very grateful.’